Timely Filing and How You Can Crush It

 You will want to monitor these denials as closely as possible so that you can recover those funds.

-Here are some other tips to help when dealing with the timely filing
+Here's some other tips to help when dealing with timely filing

 Check each individual pears protocol.
 Some pears have timely filing appeal paperwork and others don't.
 You need to know this to advance to the next step